Skip to main content

 1836

-African-Americans form the Second Baptist Church in Detroit, which was an important stop on the Underground Railroad.
+African-Americans form the Second Baptist Church in Detroit, which becomes an important stop on the Underground Railroad.

 1837

 Michigan becomes a state.
-Michigan’s Constitution bans slavery.
+Michigan’s First Constitution bans slavery.

 1842